How can I have HPV? I only had sex with one person!”

 Myth #2: Using a condom protects against STDs.

 Nope.
 Since herpes sores and genital warts can spread beyond the coverage that a condom provides, both diseases can be still be transmitted even when a condom is worn.
 Another word of advice; don’t substitute plastic wrap for a condom.
-It won’t work, trust me.
+It won’t work, trust us.

 Myth #3: Two condoms are always better than one.